 This is, by far, my favorite gaming soundtrack ever created.
-Every song in this game is a winner to me.
-Composed by Kow Otani, this music evokes memories of old school anime, mixed with medieval dramas and epics of years gone by.
+Every song in this game is a winner for me.
+Composed by Kow Otani, this music evokes memories of old-school anime, mixed with medieval dramas and epics of years gone by.

 If you haven’t played Shadow of the Colossus, not only is it a modern classic in gaming, but the soundtrack alone is worth experiencing.
 Namely, the track ‘Revived Power’ is one that I will always remember.
 It comes about during the battle with one of the first Colossi.